hwxi/hwxi.github.io/TEACHING/CS392/2025Sprn/README.md

 Note that this class is designed to be a faster-paced version of CS112.
 Please read the [slides](./admin/faster-paced.pdf) for more information.

-### How to proceed?

-* There will be a placement test given.
-* Please take it if you are interested.
-We will send out invitations based on the quality of the submitted solutions to this test.
-* Note that the class time is not yet fixed.
-Here are some possibilities:
-  * Tuesday/Thursday 09:30am-10:45am
-  * Tuesday/Thursday 11:00am-12:15am
-  * Tuesday/Thursday 05:00pm-06:15pm
-  * Some other times in case none of the above work out

 ### Title

 * Introduction to Programming II (Data Structures)